Kingwood Bible Church Doctrinal Statement

 The Holy Scriptures

-The Holy Scriptures of the Old and New Testament are the verbally inspired Word of God, the final authority for faith and life, inerrant in the original writings, infallible and God-breathed (II Timothy 3:16-17; II Peter 1:20-21); and the basis for church organization, ministry, this Constitution, and By-Laws of this Church.
+The Holy Scriptures, consisting of the Old Testament and the New Testament, are the verbally inspired Word of God.
+As such, we acknowledge them as the final authority for faith and life - inerrant in the original writings, infallible, and God-breathed (2 Timothy 3:16-17; 2 Peter 1:20-21).
+The Holy Scriptures are the basis for church organization, practice, and the Constitution and By-Laws of this Church.

-There is one true God, who created all things, who is righteous, just, all knowing, eternally existing in three persons – Father, Son and Holy Spirit, co-eternal in being, co-identical in nature, co-equal in power and glory, and having the same attributes and perfections (Genesis 1:1; Deuteronomy 6:4; Matthew 3:16-17, 28:19; II Corinthians 13:14).
+There is only one true God, as revealed to us in the Holy Scriptures.
+He is creator of all things, righteous, just, all-knowing, and eternally existing in three persons - Father, Son and Holy Spirit.
+The Trinity is co-eternal in being, co-identical in nature, co-equal in power and glory, and having the same attributes and perfections (Genesis 1:1; Deuteronomy 6:4; Matthew 3:16-17, 28:19; 2 Corinthians 13:14).
 There are, however, differences in their functional roles.

 God the Father